node-sc2/core/readme.md

 ### Features and Roadmap
 This readme will be updated with a link to a Trello board shortly, outlining feature development roadmap progress.
 On top of that, github issues can be used to discuss features and bugs.

+### Speed Control
+Default is 4 frames per step.
+This can be adjusted with the `STEP_COUNT` env var... for example, `STEP_COUNT=8 node main.js` for faster simulations.

+### Debugging
+`node-sc2` makes use of the `debug` library.
+Run your agent with `DEBUG=sc2:debug:*` for additional helpful output, or `DEBUG=sc2:*` for way too much output that's probably not too helpful :) For extra fun, run your script with `node --inspect`, open a chrome instance, navigate to `chrome://inspect` and click on "Open dedicated DevTools for Node".
+Enjoy the full debugging experience (including cpu and memory profiling, pausing, breakpoints, etc).

 ### Getting Help
 First I would encourage you to read through all available documentation.
 Beyond this readme, three other user documents are available: